TNBakke/denver_airbnb/README.md

 ## Which Denver Neighborhoods Charge the Highest Listing Prices?

+Evaluating the Denver Airbnb neighborhoods which charge the most per listing is another important component when deciding where to invest in a Airbnb Rental property.
+So, after grouping the data by neighborhood and plotting the results it's apparent that the Five Points neighborhood charges the most per listing.
+It is important to remember that Five Points also has the most listings over the past three years so this data point is not an anomoly due to a small sample size.
+This is a great indicator that the Five Points neighborhood is the optimal location to invest in a short-term rental property.

 ## Investment Risks / Changes to Market? i.e. Local Government Regulations?